hetalang/heta-specifications/syntax.md

     };
     ```

-5. The nested **Dictionary** value follows the same rules as the dictionary part of statement and can be nested.
+5. The nested **Dictionary** value follows the same rules as the dictionary part of the statement and can be nested.

     Example:
     ```heta